-Still, it’s a long way to 110 and there are thousands of quests and a bazillion mobs to kill (not to mention other players, but they don’t count here.)
+Still, it’s a long way to max level and there are thousands of quests and a bazillion mobs to kill (not to mention other players, but they don’t count here.)
 Sorting out which quests are best and which series of quests will get you to 110 the fastest is another game entirely, which is why we highly recommend Zygor’s Guide.

 Zygor’s is an in-game guide and it transforms the whole leveling process: you just pick your starting point, at any level, and the guide tracks which quest you’re on, tracks the quest objectives, and automatically advances and updates as you complete your tasks and quests.
 In addition, a waypoint arrow is set automatically, so you never have to wonder where to go.
 All the way to 110 you will never wonder what to do next or where to go.